You stumble through the desert, desperately seeking water.

 For those who don’t want to watch the video, Klein has taught a group of crows to use a “vending machine.”

 A crow drops a token into the designated slot and gets a bit of food for his trouble.

 That’s interesting and cute, but the really cool thing is that Klein believes it is possible to train free-living crows to do the same thing with litter.

 In other words, urban crows could be trained to collect trash, toss it in the machine and earn a little food in return.

 I think that harnessing the natural abilities of animals to serve the greater good is fantastic.
 I doubt we’ll be living in cities kept clean by local crows anytime soon, but it’s fun to think about.

 Enough about how smart crows are.
 Let’s find out how smart you are.

 Did you ever figure out how to get the water from the barrel?

 The solution is pretty simple, and for some, quite intuitive.
-Personally, had I not read about this trick as a child, I’d surely die of dehydration.
+Personally, had I not read about this trick as a child, I’d have died of dehydration in the scenario described.